laravel/docs/queries.md

 <a name="updating-json-columns"></a>
 ### Updating JSON Columns

-When updating a JSON column, you should use `->` syntax to access the appropriate key in the JSON object.
+When updating a JSON column, you should use `->` syntax to update the appropriate key in the JSON object.
 This operation is supported on MySQL 5.7+ and PostgreSQL 9.5+:

     $affected = DB::table('users')
                   ->where('id', 1)